 – which was just what she used it for, concealing herself in the book, so that she could run away with her suitor.

-But the maid who was supposed to give the book to her beloved Kapellmeister never delivered it.
-Only when the pictures were reproduced on the back of a Brekkfast Brikks packet many years later, could the garden be re-created, and the tune which had unwittingly been passed on to Mark by his own music teacher is the very one to bring it to life – is there finally a chance of happiness for the long estranged lovers?
+But the maid who was supposed to give the book to her beloved Kapellmeister never delivered it, and the book is lost.
+Only when the pictures are reproduced on the back of a Brekkfast Brikks cereal packet many years later, and found by Mark, can the garden be re-created; the tune which has unwittingly been passed on to Mark by his music teacher, turns out to be the one which can bring it to life – is there an amazing last chance of happiness for the long estranged lovers?

 But while Mark is out, urgently fetching his music teacher, Mr Johansen, his mother, Mrs Armitage has been spring cleaning….

-The character of Mrs Armitage was based on Joan’s own mother, Jessie Armstrong, married after her divorce from poet Conrad Aiken, to Joan’s second writer father, Martin Armstrong.
-When Joan was young Armstrong was famous for his own children’s stories about a rather suburban 1940’s family in thrall to their various talking pets, but her own Armitage stories which began as a tongue in cheek parody of his, became a lifelong passion.
+The brisk, no nonsense character of Mrs Armitage, was based on Joan’s own mother, Jessie Armstrong, who re-married after her divorce from Joan’s father, the poet Conrad Aiken, to her second writer husband, Martin Armstrong.
+When Joan was young, Armstrong was famous for his own series of children’s stories for the BBC radio Children’s Hour, about a rather polite 1940’s family in thrall to their various talking pets: Said the Cat to the Dog, and Said the Dog to the Cat.
+Joan’s own ‘Armitage’ family stories, the first of which she also sold to the BBC, had begun as a tongue in cheek parody of his, and were based very much on the family’s life in their remote Sussex village where Joan lived until she was twelve; but the Armitage family’s ongoing magical adventures went on to become her lifelong passion.

-This particular story, originally published in Jessie’s lifetime, in a collection of fantasy stories called A Small Pinch of Weather was even dedicated to her mother, but in later years Joan came to be haunted by the sad ending of the story; perhaps she felt it was unjust to her mother’s memory, she certainly received many letters from readers protesting against its rather shocking ending.
-Joan wanted a chance to make amends, and although she couldn’t undo the dreadful ending of the first story, she could perhaps give Mark and poor Mr Johansen another chance to find the vanished garden and the lost princess.
+The story of ‘The Serial Garden’ was originally published in Jessie’s lifetime, in a collection of Joan Aiken’s fantasy stories called A Small Pinch of Weather ; the book was even dedicated to her mother, but in later years Joan came to be haunted by the sad ending of the story.
+Perhaps she felt it was unjust to her mother’s memory; she certainly was taken aback by the many letters she got from readers protesting against its rather shocking ending.
+Joan wanted a chance to make amends, and although she couldn’t undo the dreadful ending of the first story, once written, she said the story could not be undone, but she thought she could perhaps give Mark and poor Mr Johansen another chance to find the vanished garden and the lost princess.

-Just before she died Joan was preparing a collection of all the Armitage Family stories she had written over the years, including four new ones and a sequel to ‘The Serial Garden’ story, giving the chance of a hopeful solution to the estranged lovers.
-She planned that the book would be published under the title of The Serial Garden to alert anyone still waiting for their long promised happy ending, that it might finally be on the way.
+So, just before she died Joan was preparing a last book – a collection of all the Armitage Family stories she had written over the years, including four new ones and a sequel to ‘The Serial Garden’ story, giving the chance of a hopeful solution to the estranged lovers.
+She planned that the book would be published under the title of The Serial Garden to alert anyone still waiting for their long promised happy ending to the sad story, that it might finally be on the way.

-So if you missed it, and are one of the people still haunted by that unforgivable ending, all is not entirely lost – the book has come out and perhaps hope can spring again…and you can enjoy the entire collection of these witty and wonderful stories!
+If you missed it, and are one of the people still haunted by that unforgivable ending, all is not entirely lost – the complete book has come out, and perhaps hope can spring again…and you can also enjoy the entire collection of these witty and wonderful stories!

-Visit the Joan Aiken Website to read about the writing of The Serial Garden
+Visit the Joan Aiken Website to find UK & US copies of The Serial Garden